AdvancedResearchComputing/arc-rtd/docs/resources/storage.md

 * Files in your Work directory can count against your Project quota if they have that project\'s GID
 * Files in your Project directory can count against your Work quota if they have your personal GID

 You can check your Project and Work quotas with the [`quota` command](quota).
 You can check the GID associated with your files with `ll` (the same as `ls -l`) and can change the group with `chgrp` (`chgrp -R` for recursive on a directory).
 You can find files in a more automated fashion with `find` -- see the example below.
-As an example, here we find some files in `/projects/mygroup` that are owned by `mypid`:
+As an example, here we find some files in `/projects/myproject` that are owned by `mypid`:

 ```
-[jkrometi@tinkercliffs2 ~]$ find /projects/SIAllocation/test -group jkrometi
+[mypid@tinkercliffs2 ~]$ find /projects/myproject/test -group mypid
-/projects/SIAllocation/test
+/projects/myproject/test
-/projects/SIAllocation/test/datafile
+/projects/myproject/test/datafile
-/projects/SIAllocation/test/test.txt
+/projects/myproject/test/test.txt
-[mypid@tinkercliffs2 ~]$ ls -ld /projects/mygroup/test/
+[mypid@tinkercliffs2 ~]$ ls -ld /projects/myproject/test/
-drwxrwxr-x 2 mypid mypid 2 Oct  4 08:43 /projects/mygroup/test/
+drwxrwxr-x 2 mypid mypid 2 Oct  4 08:43 /projects/myproject/test/
-[mypid@tinkercliffs2 ~]$ ls -lh /projects/mygroup/test/
+[mypid@tinkercliffs2 ~]$ ls -lh /projects/myproject/test/
 total 1.1G
 -rw-rw-r-- 1 mypid mypid 1.0G Oct  4 08:43 datafile
 -rw-rw-r-- 1 mypid mypid    5 Jun  8 10:51 test.txt